 Artwork and creative collaborations.

 Lindsay’s artwork found a home in the wilderness as she focused her attention on a beloved species – the wolf.
-She worked for a year with California Wolf Center educating and raising funds with her art.
-Her creations then lent themselves to the oceans as she painted murals on storm drains raising awareness on urban runoff and protecting coastal ecosystems with the City of Malibu.
-She continued her dedication to the ocean by painting a two-story mural about the Salish Sea orcas at The Whale Museum on San Juan Island in 2016.
+With California Wolf Center she educated and raised funds with her art.
+Then in service to the oceans, she painted murals on storm drains about urban runoff and protecting coastal ecosystems with the City of Malibu.
+Most recently, Lindsay painted a two-story mural featuring the Salish Sea orcas at The Whale Museum on San Juan Island.

-Most recently, in Alaska, Carron has found a home and strong resonance for the purpose of her work.
-Brought up to Juneau first by Adventure Flow to lead painting excursions, she fell in love with the rugged wild land.
-Her artwork was exhibited in a solo show at Juneau Arts and Humanities Council, and she illustrated three children’s books with Tlingit Native organization Sealaska Heritage.
-She traveled up to Arctic National Wildlife Refuge and worked with the Gwitch’in at Arctic Village as an artist in residence with U.S. Fish and Wildlife Service.
+In Alaska, Carron has found a strong resonance for the purpose of her work.
+Brought up to Juneau by Adventure Flow to lead painting excursions, she fell in love with the rugged wild land.
+Her artwork was exhibited in a solo show at Juneau Arts and Humanities Council, and she illustrated three children’s books with Native Organization Sealaska Heritage.
+As an artist in residence with U.S. Fish and Wildlife Service in Arctic National Wildlife Refuge she created artwork featuring the Gwitch’in at Arctic Village.
 She is returning to the Refuge, this time to the North Slope and Kaktovik, an Inupiaq Eskimo village on the Arctic Coast, summer of 2017.

-Lindsay is currently living and working between Los Angeles, California and Juneau, Alaska.
+Lindsay lives and works between Los Angeles, California and Juneau, Alaska.

 In the World